Non-Cartesian Guarded Recursion with Daggers: Classical Guarded Recursion

-We have shown that $\Scat$ is a cartesian closed category, thus it is a model of the simply-typed $\lambda$-calculus.
+Because $\Scat$ is a cartesian closed category, it is a model of the simply-typed $\lambda$-calculus.
 In the following, we introduce the structure related to guarded recursion and show that it allows us to model a \emph{guarded} fixed point operator.

-The neat idea that makes this category suitable for guarded recursion is the \emph{later} functor.